South Korea University Intakes and Application Deadlines for Nepali Students (2025–2026)

 12-Month Action Plan for Spring 2027 Entry

 May–July 2026 (Now): Research Korean universities and programs.
-Build a shortlist of 6–10 universities mixing top-tier (SNU, KAIST, Yonsei, Korea University), strong mid-tier (Hanyang, Sungkyunkwan, POSTECH, Sogang), and accessible regional national universities (Pusan National, Kyungpook, Chungnam National).
-Begin or intensify Korean language study — reaching TOPIK Level 2–3 by application time is a strong advantage for Korean-medium programs.
+Build a shortlist of 6–10 universities mixing leading (SNU, KAIST, Yonsei, Korea University), strong mid-tier (Hanyang, Sungkyunkwan, POSTECH, Sogang), and accessible regional national universities (Pusan National, Kyungpook, Chungnam National).
+Begin or intensify Korean language study, reaching TOPIK Level 2–3 by application time is a strong advantage for Korean-medium programs.

 August–September 2026: Take TOPIK in Nepal (check Korean Cultural Center Lazimpat for test dates).
 Take IELTS if applying to English-medium programs at KAIST, POSTECH, or Yonsei Underwood International College.
 Begin preparing your Statement of Purpose and academic reference letters from bachelor's professors or supervisors.